 You should avoid walking with your cleats on concrete or asphalt surfaces while heading to or leaving the soccer field.
-This can cause your cleats to wear down quicker.
+This can cause your cleats to wear down more quickly.

 Better buy a pair of soccer slides for walking before and after a training session.

-Cleats are only meant to be used on specific field conditions, and they are going the deteriorate faster if they are handled otherwise.
+Cleats are only meant to be used on specific field conditions, and they are going to deteriorate faster if they are handled otherwise.

 - Proper cleaning and drying

 You should clean your shoes by using only cold water and brushing them with a scrub, brush, or toothbrush.
 Make sure that you don’t use too much force when you rub as you do not want to damage the material.
 Boot Buddy is a handy shoe cleaner that you can use.

 Avoid using hot water as this will ruin the leather of the upper part.
 Use only water to clean your shoes and avoid any cleaning chemicals or putting them in a washing machine.
 This process may last longer, but it will undoubtedly help your shoes maintain their structure for a more extended period.

 The most important part isn’t actually the cleaning itself but the drying.
 If you keep your soccer cleats wet (after cleaning or after playing in wet conditions), the moisture is going to sit inside the boots and severely weaken the materials making them more vulnerable to breaking.